opendr-eu/opendr/projects/opendr_ws/src/opendr_perception/README.md

 ## Prerequisites

-Before you can run any of the toolkit's ROS nodes, some prerequisites need to be fulfilled:
+Before you can run any of the package's ROS nodes, some prerequisites need to be fulfilled:
 1. First of all, you need to [set up the required packages and build your workspace.](../../README.md#first-time-setup)
 2. Start roscore by opening a new terminal where ROS is sourced properly (`source /opt/ros/noetic/setup.bash`) and run `roscore`, if you haven't already done so.
 3. _(Optional for nodes with [RGB input](#rgb-input-nodes))_